-Join Bill Weinman for an in-depth discussion in this video Application overview, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Application overview, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - The application we'll be using for this course is a simple RSS reader, I call it BW RSS, and it's available for free in the App Store.
 This app is designed to be simple for the purpose of demonstrating how to retrieve, parse, store, update, and use data from an external data source on the iOS platform.
 It is fast, clean, and reliable, and it's not cluttered with a lot of features.
 Here's how it works.
 The main screen has a list of available feeds.

 You select one and it displays a list of items in that feed.
 Select an item and it displays that item in a web view.
 You may add a feed by pressing on this little plus sign.
 This brings up a modal screen.
 And I'm just going to show the keyboard here.
 This brings up a modal screen where you can enter the URL of a new feed.
 Or, as in this case, a web page that has a link tag in the header with a link to the RSS feed.